CrystalTechSAS/jcrystal_documentation/getting_started/anatomy.md

-# Anatomy of a jCrystal application
+# Anatomy of a jCrystal project

-The structure of a jCrystal application follows the standardized structure of a Java Web application with some minor changes.
-After following the [guide to creating a new application](creating_app.md), the project should look like this:
+The structure of a jCrystal project follows the standardized structure of a Java Web application project with some minor changes.
+After following the [guide to creating a new project](creating_project.md), the project should look like this:

 ```
 pom.xml